lemire/validateutf8-experiments/README.md

 ## Credit

-A lot of the hard work is due to John Keiser.
-Some of the code is based on code by Wojciech Muła.
-The first SIMD UTF-8 validator was based on work by K.~Willets.
+A lot of the hard work is due to Keiser.
+Some of the code is based on code by Muła.
+The first SIMD UTF-8 validator was based on work by Willets.
 Some of our improvments were motivated by work by Zwegner who produced some of the finest SIMD-based UTF-8 validators.